igatha/flare-gun/README.md

 ## Contributing

-We welcome contributions to improve Igatha's effectiveness:
+Contributions are vital for improving Igatha:

-- Testing and bug reports
+* Testing and bug reports
-- Documentation
+* Documentation
-- Translations
+* Translations
-- Feature enhancements
+* Feature enhancements
-- Code optimization
+* Code optimization
-- Security reviews
+* Security reviews
+* Distribution

 To contribute, open an issue or submit a pull request.

-## Privacy & Security
+## Privacy & security

-- No data collection
+* Completely offline; no data collection or internet connectivity.
-- Offline-only operation
-- Pseudonymized identifiers
-- No internet connectivity required
+* Uses pseudonymized identifiers for privacy.

 ## Contact

-For questions or suggestions, please open an issue in the repository.
+For questions, suggestions, or feedback, please open an issue in the repository.